Limiting directions for random walks in classical affine Weyl groups: Main Results

 If we write the limiting direction of Lam's random walk on the alcoves of the affine Weyl group $B_n$ (resp. $C_n$) with probabilities weighted by dual Kac labels (resp.
 Kac labels) as $\sum_{i=1}^n c_i e_i$, then the values of $c_i$ are as given in Table~\ref{tab:chb-ci values} (resp.
 Table~\ref{tab:hatc-ci values}).

-\begin{remark} Comparing the data in Tables~\ref{tab:d-ci values} and \ref{tab:hatc-ci values}, it seems that the limiting directions for Lam's random walk for $D_{n+1}$ and for $C_n$ are very similar.
-Although this can be proved by plugging in $\alpha = \beta = 1/2$ in Theorem~\ref{thm:semiperm-pf}, we do not have a conceptual understanding of this phenomenon.
+\begin{remark} Since the data in Tables~\ref{tab:d-ci values} and \ref{tab:hatc-ci values} are the same, it seems that the limiting directions for Lam's random walk for $D_{n+1}$ and for $C_n$ have similar formulas.
+Although this should be provable by plugging in $\alpha = \beta = 1/2$ in Theorem~\ref{thm:semiperm-pf}, we do not have a conceptual understanding of this phenomenon.
 It would be interesting to understand this better. \end{remark}

-\section{MultiTASEP models}
+\section{MultiTASEP Models}

 The proofs of our theorems will follow from the analysis of certain discrete-time Markov chains known as totally asymmetric simple exclusion processes (TASEPs).
 In this section, we define the TASEPs that we will need to consider.
 Although TASEPs can be defined for more general graphs, it will suffice for our purposes to consider these processes on the path graph with $n$ vertices.
 The particle configurations satisfy the constraint that there can be at most one particle at each vertex.
 The dynamics is as follows.
 The edge between a pair of neighboring vertices is chosen with a certain probability (that depends on the specifics of the model) and the particle on the left vertex of that edge (if it exists) moves to the site on the right vertex if it is vacant.
 If the edge chosen is the leftmost or the rightmost, the transitions can be different, again depending on the model.